CarbonPackages/Carbon.Pipeline/Readme.md

 yarn add --dev typescript @typescript-eslint/eslint-plugin
 ```

-Add your `tsconfig.json` file, this is just an example:
+Add your `tsconfig.json` file; this is just an example:

 ```json
 {